Real Money Online Casinos: Facts, Figures and History

 2002 saw the first $1 million online jackpot on a progressive slot, but it also saw moves to cool down the sector.
 The UK government talked about issuing “kitemarks” to responsible operators.
 It also put its weight behind eCOGRA – an independent London-based regulatory agency, founded in 2003.
 To this day, eCOGRA sets the global agenda for online gambling, helping to ensure that standards are maintained, and consumers receive fair treatment.

 Technology has continued to widen the scope of online gambling.
 From VR croupiers to smartphone slots, the new online casinos of today are far beyond anything imaginable in 1996.
 They have also grown up, being regulated by national authorities like regular casinos.
 But what do they offer, and which one is right for you?
-That's where Casino Horse comes in.
+That's where we come in.

 Every online casino is different – just like their bricks and mortar equivalents.
 But the ways they differ can be hard to understand for new players, and choosing the wrong casino can ruin the experience.
 This makes it really important to know what sets casinos apart, and which features suit your personal needs.